 Technological advancement has made it a lot easier for students these days to work alongside their studies as there are a lot of online opportunities for earning a side income.

 From content creating digital platforms like YouTube to the more traditional freelancing options, there are a range of high-earning opportunities available.
+If you have a driving licence, a part time delivery job is another good option.
+There are apps and softwares that can even help you with the delivery process, like Amazon Flex bot and similar that let you automate your block grabbing process and make the whole process more efficient.
 You can also look for on-campus paid gigs that can help you pay for your living expenses.

 You might be able to get some help in the form of loan forgiveness or cancellation.
 This option is only available under certain conditions, but if you satisfy the requirements, it’s the quickest way to relieve yourself of debt.